dsmo7206/asyncio_react_template/README.md

 * Run tests: `npm run test` (currently does nothing and exits with error)
 * Build dev code and watch: `npm build watch` (builds development code and monitors the js directory for changes to code, then automatically rebuilds)

+Note that the builds will take all the JSX files and combine them into file **dist/bundle.js**, which is the only Javascript file referred to by index.html.

 ## Server